 Instructions

 - Mix Dough: In a large mixing bowl, combine the bread flour, warm water, sourdough starter discard, and kosher salt.
 Mix everything together until no dry flour remains and a cohesive dough forms.
-Cover the bowl and let the dough rest for 20 minutes.4 ⅛ cups (500 grams) bread flour, 1 ¾ cups (400 grams) sourdough starter discard, 1 ¼ cups (300 grams) warm water, 1 ¾ teaspoons (10 grams) kosher salt
+Cover the bowl and let the dough rest for 20 minutes.4 ⅛ cups (500 grams) bread flour, 1 ¾ cups (400 grams) sourdough starter discard, 1 ¼ cups (300 grams) warm water, 3 ½ teaspoons (10 grams) Diamond Crystal Kosher Salt

 - Stretch & Folds: After 20 minutes, lightly wet your hands with water.
 Gently stretch one edge of the dough up and fold it over onto itself.
 Rotate the bowl 90 degrees and repeat, stretching and folding the dough a total of four times.
 After the fourth fold, flip the dough over so that the seam side is facing down.
 Cover the bowl again and let the dough rest for 15 minutes.
 Repeat the stretching and folding process for a total of 4-6 sets or until the dough appears smooth and feels elastic.

-- Bulk Fermentation: Cover the dough and allow it to rise in a warm environment (70-75°F, 21-24°C) for about 2 hours.
-Note that it may take more or less time to rise depending on factors such as the warmth of your kitchen, the activity level of your sourdough starter, and the age of your discard.
+- Bulk Fermentation: Cover the dough and allow it to rise in a warm environment (70-75°F) for about 2-4 hours.
+Note that it may take more or less time to rise depending on factors such as the warmth of your kitchen and the age of your discard.
 The dough should double in size and have noticeable gas bubbles forming on the surface.
 If your kitchen is cooler, consider placing the covered bowl inside an off oven with just the light on to provide gentle warmth.

 - Divide & Shape: Carefully turn the dough out onto a lightly floured work surface.
 Using a bench scraper, divide the dough into 2 equal pieces.
 Shape each piece by gently pulling the dough into a rough rectangle.
 Then, fold the top edge of the rectangle down towards the center, pressing lightly to seal.
 Repeat this process with the bottom edge, folding it up towards the center and pressing lightly to seal.
 Next, fold the left and right sides of the rectangle towards the center, overlapping slightly, and press lightly to seal.
 Finally, flip the dough over so that the seam side is facing down, and use your hands to gently shape it into a smooth, round ball.